 Celebrating the skills of Scotland’s top glass makers: Craft Scotland and Visual Arts Scotland’s presented their second annual media-specific showcase.

 Location:The Royal Scottish Academy

 Art meets craft in Craft Scotland and Visual Art Scotland's showcase, designed to celebrate craft mediums.

 Following on from the success of 2017, Craft Scotland was thrilled to partner with Visual Arts Scotland (VAS) one again to present a second in the series of media specific showcases.
 For 2018, we celebrated contemporary glass through a presentation of multidisciplinary works from gifted Scottish makers.
 Our media-specific showcases were born out of Craft Scotland and Visual Arts Scotland's mutual ambition to exhibit high-quality craft, alongside works of fine art, in a venue fitting of craft's stature.

 Challenging the common perceptions of glass, this year highlighted the diversity of glass techniques and styles in a dramatic presentation.
 Selected by the VAS committee and a representative of Craft Scotland, the three invited glass artists formed the starting point for a wider celebration of the diverse discipline of glass throughout the open exhibition.

-Drawing on a strong interest in glass chemistry and composition, Andrew explores the incredible flexibility of the material to breathe life into his sculptures.
+Drawing on a strong interest in glass chemistry and composition, Alan explores the incredible flexibility of the material to breathe life into his sculptures.
 The works reflect the complex, sometimes confusing, interactions between the physical and mental elements of our lives.
-Inspired by the figurative and design traditions of the High Baroque, Andrew seeks to create bold, emotional sculpture which uses glass sensitively to afford a glimpse into the inner workings and mysteries of each piece.
+Inspired by the figurative and design traditions of the High Baroque, Alan seeks to create bold, emotional sculpture which uses glass sensitively to afford a glimpse into the inner workings and mysteries of each piece.